SPETM International Conference 2026

 Publication

-Accepted and presented papers will be published through Web of Conferences (EDP Sciences), subject to final
+Accepted and presented papers will be published through Web of Conferences (EDP Sciences), subject to final publisher checks.
+The conference organisers are not responsible for subsequent publication decisions made by the publisher.

 Keynote Speakers